Pococo19/tetris_exoxtik/README.md

 Then run "script.sh" and wait the instructions :))

 (this project was used as demonstration of students work on a Epitech JPO)

+This project was carried out during the October–November period, as part of my second-year internship.
+I decided to learn C++ on my own, along with object-oriented programming, and to create a proper TETRIS game that could be useful for an Arcade Project or demonstration.

+VUJANOVIC Luka.